ShawxingKwok/ITWorks/content/docs/jvm/tracer/usage/details/_index.md

 {{< video src=conversion >}}
 This would be needless in the expected new syntax.

-# Compatibility with KSP
-`Tracer` is compatible with `ksp 1.7.0-1.0.6` at least.
-Although mostly it works well with `ksp`, you'd better try to make your `ksp plugin` in a high stable version to avoid bugs.

 # Elements built times display
 {{< video src="builtTimes" >}}
 <br>